codeigniter4/CodeIgniter4/user_guide_src/source/general/view_parser.rst

 Variable Pairs for Looping
 ==========================

+A loop substitution happens when the value for a pseudo-variable is a sequential array of arrays, like an array of row settings.

 The above example code allows simple variables to be replaced.
 What if you would like an entire block of variables to be repeated, with each